Learn something new every day

 Turning in a pack would be extremely difficult.

-But from what I can tell bike racing often has a rule against people travelling in packs as you say.
+But from what I can tell bike racing often has a rule against people traveling in packs as you say.
 It's being increasingly recognized as being very dangerous, just because it only takes one mistake by one person to injure a lot of other people.

 So, anyone who tries to cycle too close to another rider might be penalized.